redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 ```
 /// type=SS, answer=[3]

-What is wrong with the nesting of the HTML code?
+What is incorrect with the nesting of the HTML code?

-- Nothing is wrong with the HTML code.
+- Everything is correct with the HTML code.

 - It lacks the opening html tag.